HEMCloud/home-energy-model-lambda/README.md

 By default these build and deploy the lambda packages during the terraform apply step.
 This won't work with the terraform monorepo approach.
 Instead I should:
 - Create a build artifact S3 bucket in the MGT account.
-- Convert the AWS SAM template to a terraform module
+- Refactor the SAM template to have proper names and not include unecessary resources.
-  - This won't be used for deployment, only to hold configuration for running the `sam build` command.
-- Create a VSCode task that runs the `sam build` command using the `--hook-name terraform` option and output to `.aws-sam-terraform`.
-- Compare the terraform output with the SAM template build output in the original `.aws-sam/build`.
-Try using the new one to run the local server.
+- Refine the existing SAM build command task
 - Create a VSCode task that zips the build output.
 - Create a VSCode task that sends the zip to an S3 management bucket.
 - Use the link above section to create a lambda function without a `create_package` step, instead targeting an existing